-George Orwell once observed that fascism could never take root in England because as soon as someone tried sending soldiers goose-stepping down its avenues, "the people in the street would laugh."
+George Orwell once observed that fascism could never take root in England because as soon as someone tried sending soldiers goose-stepping down its avenues, "the people in the street would laugh".
 Like so many of the designated great man's pronouncements, it has the comforting ring of wisdom while also being absolutely wrong.

-In the 1940s, Orwell thought the British had a healthy, ingrained distrust of any militarism; now, in 2015, the Labour party wants insulting members of the armed forces to be classified as a hate crime.
+In the 1940s, Orwell thought the British had a healthy, ingrained distrust of any militarism; now, in 2015, the Labour party want insulting members of the armed forces to be classified as a hate crime.
 If you burn a Remembrance Day poppy, you could end up in jail.
 And while our soldiers might not goose-step, they do parade around in bright red uniforms while wearing big furry tits on their heads.
 Nobody laughs.
 Fascism never needed to take root in England: it's the soil itself.

 This is why the kerfuffle that followed the Sun's release of a 1933 video showing the future Queen Elizabeth II (then six years old) performing a Nazi salute is so surprising.

-For the chronic genuflectors in the British commentariat, there have been three main lines of defense for our Queen.
-The first, as deployed on the front page of the Sunday Express, is to say that the "Queen was just waving."
+For the chronic genuflectors in the British commentariat, there have been three main lines of defence for our Queen.
+The first, as deployed on the front page of the Sunday Express, is to say that the "Queen was just waving".
 This is true, in so far as any salute can look like a wave if you don't look very closely.
 The second is to say that the Queen was six years old, and didn't know what she was doing.
-This is also true, although you have to wonder what kind of dysfunctional family would teach the Hitler salute to a six-year-old girl.
+This is also true, although you have to wonder about what kind of dysfunctional family would teach the Hitler salute to a six-year-old girl.
 The third is to say that it was only 1933, and besides, everyone was doing it at the time.
 This is true as well, but arguing that the salute was normal back then because the entire British ruling class was a gang of fascists isn't exactly comforting.

-The Allied victory in the Second World War has, somewhere in the political imagination, been turned into the victory of good honest Anglo-Saxons against all forms of global evil.
+The Allied victory in the Second World War has, somewhere in the political imaginary, been turned into the victory of good honest Anglo-Saxons against all forms of global evil.
 In the prevailing narrative, the British response to fascism was marked first by appeasement, a policy simultaneously born from fear and the naïve belief that there could be a worthwhile peace, and then by a stern-faced determination to sort out this Hitler nonsense for good.
 The truth is a little less clear-cut: the average Tommy on the front lines risked life and limb to kill fascists, but for much of the 1930s, large portions of the British ruling clique were ardent supporters of the Nazi ideology.

 There was of course Sir Oswald Mosely, leader of the British Union of Fascists, with his pathetic ranks of sad-clown Blackshirts.
 There was the Daily Mail and the Daily Mirror, which printed "Hurrah for Hitler"-style articles up until the outbreak of war in 1939.